paboyle/Grid/documentation/manual.rst

 Knight's Landing with Intel Omnipath adapters with two adapters per node presently performs better with use of more than one rank per node, using shared memory for interior communication.
-This is the mpi3 communications implementation.
 We recommend four ranks per node for best performance, but optimum is local volume dependent. ::

    ../configure --enable-precision=double\
              --enable-simd=KNL        \
-             --enable-comms=mpi3-auto \
+             --enable-comms=mpi-auto \
              --enable-mkl             \
              CC=icpc MPICXX=mpiicpc